-Air conditioner repairmen in hot demand amid heat wave
+Air conditioner repair workers in hot demand amid heat wave

 The pair replaced a blown fuse and finished the job in less than half an hour.

-Schwandt rushed back to Scottsdale to a drop off Miller at his home office for a separate assignment.
+Schwandt headed back to Scottsdale to drop off Miller at his home office for a separate assignment.

 Schwandt arrived at a Scottsdale apartment complex at 10:30 a.m.
 His maintenance truck was among three others at the complex.

-The client, Sean Robertson, was relieved to see the repairman and said that he’d slept on his living room couch Sunday night with a cooling pad on top of his pillow.
+The client, Sean Robertson, was relieved to see Schwandt and said that he’d slept on his living room couch Sunday night with a cooling pad on top of his pillow.

 Schwandt climbed onto the roof and discovered the unit was too hot to touch because it had been running for 24 hours.